-If you are working through your bank to secure additional funding for your business, the SBA 7(a) loan/guarantee may be the program you need.
+SCKEDD provides loan packaging services to small business applicants for the SBA Standard 7(a) Loan Program.
+If you are working with your bank to secure additional funding for your business, the SBA 7(a) loan/guarantee may be the program you need.

-The South Central Kansas Economic Development District, Inc. is pleased to offer a Rural Microenterprise Assistance Program (RMAP) for small businesses that have modest credit needs and do not qualify for financing from traditional credit sources and are located in rural areas outside the City of Wichita.
+This loan program is for small businesses that have modest credit needs and do not qualify for financing from traditional credit sources.
+Your business must be located in rural areas outside the City of Wichita.

 If you plan extensive development of a business including land, building, machines and other equipment and create jobs in the process, you may qualify for Community Development Block Grant (CDBG) loan funds.